beyo/model-mapper/README.md

 ### CRUD methods

 All CRUD methods must be yieldable.
+The following methods are defined abstract and must be defined to be used.
+Calling any of these methods without defining them using the mapper options will throw a `"Method ... not implemented"` error.

 * **Create** - create a new model.
   * `create(model)` - receive a model as argument, and should return it